 To her, the hallmark of a good thought leadership piece is when it presents a new approach or way of thinking — which in turn provokes conversation within the industry.

 When deciphering a thought leadership piece, Wong’s team measures if each piece arms marketers with new concepts to help them to do their jobs better.
-A new series, titled Perspectives, is slated for release this year, and hopes to address that issue.
+Born from their philosophy is a new series, titled Perspectives, which is slated for release this year.

 Wong understands the complexity that comes with working with more and more tools and more and more data.
-As it is easy to get lost in the data, her team prides itself on going back to basics — really understanding the challenges that her team wants to solve and selecting only the relevant metrics.
+As it is easy to get lost in the data, her team prides itself on going back to basics — really understanding the key challenges that they want to solve and selecting only the relevant metrics.

-Wong raised the example of the Michelin Guides — which is her favourite example of content marketing done right.
+Wong raised the example of the Michelin Guides.
 “Back in the day, all they had to do was count how many copies were printed and sold per year.
 Now, marketers have to look at page views, users, returning users, sessions per user, duration per page, duration per visit, and more.
-It’s easy to go down the wrong path and execute well on the wrong metrics.”
+It’s easy to go down the wrong path and execute on the wrong metrics.”

-Consumers driven mainly by mobile have raised expectations for relevance and helpfulness.
+The increasingly mobile audience has also raised expectations on relevance and helpfulness.
 “While we used to see ads based on age or gender, brands today serve ads indeterminate of demographic,” she says.
 For example, brands may serve you ads for World Cup tickets if you’re interested in sports or travel, even if you’re a woman in your fifties.
 That would not be the case a mere 20-30 years ago.